-- 1. Apply Estimation methods. - 2.
-Apply Sampling techniques. - 3.
-Apply the tests of hypothesis in large and small sampling. - 4.
-Distinguish between explanatory and response variables and analyze data using correlation and regression. - 5.
-Employ basic analysis of time series data.
+- 1. Make use of sampling distribution techniques to establish results from small samples of a comparatively larger population - 2.
+Understand statistical estimation theory - 3.
+Understand parametric and non-parametric procedures to infer from large and small samples about the underlying population - 4.
+Distinguish between explanatory and response variables and analyze data using correlation and regression - 5.
+Employ tools for the analysis of time series data

-- 1. Estimate parameters.

-- 2. Apply Sampling techniques.

-- 3. Apply Inferential Statistics to make predictions or judgments about the population from which the sample data is drawn.

-- 4. Forecast the models using Regression Analysis.

-- 5. Interpret Time series data.
+- 1. Apply sampling distribution techniques - 2.
+Apply statistical estimation methods - 3.
+Apply Inferential Statistics to make predictions or judgments about the population from which the sample data is drawn. - 4.
+Forecast using Regression analysis models - 5.
+Interpret data using Time series analysis